vshantam/Age-Prediction/README.md

     Noise in the Image
     Fps Distribution

-The application Predicts only when the Face is been detected by the camera in Real Time.If it fails to predict the face then it Halts until it finds one.
+The application Predicts only when the Face is been detected by the camera in Real Time.If it fails to predict the face then it Halts until it finds one..

 scripts :-